 Sarrat de Goundy

-Also located in the Le Clape region near Narbonne, not far from Chateau Ricardelle, Sarrat de Goundy offers a fun tasting environment, especially if you go while the pop-up restaurant is open or a special event is going on.
-There is a covered, outdoor area with a wood-burning oven and large bar/event space inside.
-Otherwise, when making an appointment make sure to request an English-speaking host, unless you speak French.
+Also located in the Le Clape region near Narbonne, not far from Chateau Ricardelle, Sarrat de Goundy offers a fun-tasting environment, especially if you go while the pop-up restaurant is open or a special event is going on.
+There is a covered, outdoor area with a wood-burning oven and a large bar/event space inside.
+Otherwise, when making an appointment make sure to request an English-speaking host unless you speak French.